paigeman/paigeman/README.md

 # Current Working

+### 2024/07/22

+##### target

+Reproduce the experimental validation section of the paper "Study on Trust Management Mechanism of Internet of Vehicles Based on Blockchain."

+##### thesis

+* LI Fengyun, CHEN Mingming, WANG Lin, LI Peng , JU Xianyin.
+Study on Trust Management Mechanismof Internet of Vehicles Based on Blockchain [J].
+Computer Science, 2024, 51(4): 381-387.

 ### 2024/07/11

 I want to find or develop a software that is similar to a screenshot tool, but the main function is OCR (Optical Character Recognition) to recognize the text in the screenshot area.